MerginMaps/docs/src/field/mobile-features/index.md

 Below, we describe capturing [point features](#capture-points), [lines and areas](#capture-lines-or-areas) as well as [non-spatial](#add-or-edit-non-spatial-features) records (e.g. adding a new entry to a table).

 :::tip Attributes form make surveys easier!
 Attributes forms can be set up in QGIS to make collecting data more efficient.
-For more details, see [Setting Up Widgets](../../layer/form-widgets/),  [Attributes Form Configuration](../../layer/form-configuration/) or [Attributes Form Layout](../../layer/form-layout/).
+For more details, see the [Configure Forms](../../layer/overview/) section.
 :::

 ### Capture points